Fire Compartmentation

 Is Fire Compartmentation a Legal Requirement?

-Yes, you must ensure fire safety, such as compartmentation, extinguishers, exit signs and fire doors.
+Yes, you must ensure fire safety, such as compartmentation, extinguishers, exit signs and fire doors as this is a legal requirement.
 Each building’s compartmentation requirements will be bespoke based on its size, construction and use.

 In addition, it is a legal requirement to have: